gyulanemeth/bluefox.email/email-sending-concepts/return-path-new.md

 This process creates an automated feedback loop that helps senders track delivery problems.

-## The Difference Between Return-Path and From Address
+## <a id="the-difference-between-return-path-and-from-address"></a>The Difference Between Return-Path and From Address

 It's important to understand the distinction between the Return-Path and the visible From address: